Wrigley, Long Beach

-Wrigley is a group of neighborhoods in Long Beach, California.
+Wrigley is a group of neighborhoods in Long Beach, California, United States.
 It includes the neighborhoods North Wrigley, South Wrigley, Southeast Wrigley and Wrigley Heights.

 The neighborhood has a community park, Veterans Park, convenient access to local freeways, A Line light rail transportation and the new Wrigley Marketplace shopping district - an innovative joint venture between Long Beach and the Metropolitan Transportation Authority.
 The center combines neighborhood-serving retail with a modern park and ride facility for light rail commuters.